-The nameplate on the spool (the cap with the Nautilus Reels logo/shell on it) needs to be turned counter clockwise.
-This name plate is a screw cap that stays on the spool.
+The spool release cap (the cap with the Nautilus Reels logo/shell on it) needs to be turned counter clockwise.
+This screw cap stays on the spool.
 Once you feel it is completely loose, pull off the spool.

 Nautilus fly fishing reels are very easy to maintain.
 After an outing to salt water, remove and rinse the spool and housing lightly with tap water.
 Allow ample time for the reel and spool (with line and backing) to dry.
 Our sealed CCF drag system is maintenance free, but keep in mind that the reel is built to precise tolerances, and if you do not wash the spool off after several outings in salt water, salt may cake up the reel and seize the spool to the housing.
 While not required, feel free to apply a light coat of oil to the center hub.

-The Nautilus CCF-X2 reels can be switched from left hand to right hand retrieve very easily.
+The Nautilus GTX, CCF-X2, and X Series reels can be switched from left hand to right hand retrieve very easily.

 1. Turn the drag to minumum.

-2. With the supplied 1/16″ hex key loosen teh three reset stainless hex screws on the base of the brake hub.
+2. With the supplied 1/16″ hex key loosen the three stainless hex screws on the base of the brake hub.

-3. Pull the brake hub off and look inside at teh top of the brake hub.
+3. Pull the brake hub off and look inside at the top of the brake hub.

-4. Attached to the stainless drive shaft will be a one-way clutch beaaring that you need to twist off, turn over and reapply.
+4. Attached to the drive shaft will be a one-way clutch bearing that you need to twist off, turn over and reapply.

 6. Align one hex screw with the middle of the line guard (pointing straight down) and press down on the brake hub while tightening the 3 screws back into the hub.

 Keep your hex tool clear off the frame to aviod scraping the anotizing or place a protective cloth between the frame and tool while tightening.